rechtspilot/coding-challenge-frontend-react-chat/README.md

 - [ ] Resend messages that failed to send.
 - [ ] View the conversation history for the current session (messages sent/received during the session).

-You will interact with a **mocked backend** simulation layer (which you will likely need to implement as part of the frontend codebase) that introduces deliberate failures and delays.
+You will interact with a **mocked backend** simulation layer that introduces deliberate failures and delays.

 ## Prerequisites
 *   **Duration:** We estimate this task should take approximately 3-5 hours.
 Please provide an estimation of the total time you spent on this challenge if it is not evident from your commit history.